jwdotpark/2021_fall/js_ds_a/readme.md

 - can the outputs be determined from the inputs?
 - = do I have enough information to solve the problem?

+## Refactoring questions

+- Can you check the result?
+- Can you derive the result differently?
+- Can you understand it at a glance?
+- Can you use the result or method for some other problem?
+- Can you improve the performance of your solution?
+- Can you think of other ways to refactor?
+- How have other people solved this problem?